RunestoneInteractive/httlads/_sources/UNGeneralDebates/merging_data.rst

 One way we could solve this is to duplicate all of the rows for as many genres as the movie has storing one genere on each line, but that would mean we had to needlessly duplicate all of the other information on our first movie three times!

-The better strategy for doing solving this problem is to create a new dataframe with just two columns.
+The better strategy for doing solving this problem is to create a new DataFrame with just two columns.
 One containing the movie's unique id number and a second containing the genre.
-This allows you to use the `merge` method on the two dataframes, but only temporarily when you need to know the genre of a particular movie.
+This allows you to use the `merge` method on the two DataFrames, but only temporarily when you need to know the genre of a particular movie.

 .. figure::  movie_genres.jpg

-To construct this table we need to iterate over all the rows of the dataframe and gather the genres for this movie.
+To construct this table we need to iterate over all the rows of the DataFrame and gather the genres for this movie.
 For each genre of the movie we will add a an item to a list that contains the `imdb_id` of the movie and and item to a list that contains the name of the genre.
 These two lists are in sync with each other so that the i\ :sup:`th` element of each list will represent the same movie.

 Here is some code you can use to construct two lists
 .. code:: ipython3